 Vista DUI Attorney Law Firm is a DUI criminal defense firm which offers services to anyone charged with a crime in and around Vista, CA. Our defense attorneys are well-versed with the law and help defendants fight all types of drunk-driving charges.
-One of the more common of these charges is Aggravated DUI, which arise from drunk-driving offenses with an aggravating factor.
+One of the more common of these charges is Aggravated DUI, which arises from drunk-driving with an aggravating factor.
 Such factors include the presence of minor(s) during the incident, excessive speeding, and death to a third party among others.

 What is an Aggravated DUI?

-A person commits DUI crime when they drive while intoxicated with drugs, alcohol, or a combination of these intoxicants, as per VEH 23152 VC and 23153 VC.
+A person commits a DUI crime when they drive while intoxicated with drugs, alcohol, or a combination of these intoxicants, as per VEH 23152 VC and 23153 VC.
 Most of the offenses committed under the above statutes fall under misdemeanor category of DUI.
 Charges under this category are simple with no aggravating factors.
 Thus, the presence of an aggravating factor is a key determinant of the category that a DUI charge falls under.

 An aggravated DUI is a DUI crime encompassing traits that result in severe threats to another person’s life or gross violation of any driving law.
 These traits include excessive speeding, recklessness while driving, endangering a child’s life, causing death to another person, driving while drunk, refusing to comply with a field BAC test, or unlicensed driving.
 These traits graduate to what would be a simple DUI offense into a felony.

 1. Excessive Speed.